rhel-labs/instruqt/in-place-upgrades/01-install-leapp/assignment.md

 </pre>

 First, you need to enable the rhel-7-server repositories using the subscription-manager command:
+>**Pro Tip:** See how you can actually combine these two commands into one!

 ```
-subscription-manager repos --enable rhel-7-server-rpms
-subscription-manager repos --enable rhel-7-server-extras-rpms
+subscription-manager repos --enable rhel-7-server-rpms --enable rhel-7-server-extras-rpms

 ```

->**Pro Tip:** You can actually combine these two commands into one!

 <pre class=file>
 # subscription-manager repos --enable rhel-7-server-rpms --enable rhel-7-server-extras-rpms